 - ŽIVJELI (Cheers, when drinking)

-- KONOBA (traditional family-owned restaurant with locally grown and produced food)
+- KONOBA (traditional family-owned restaurant with fresh local food)

 - DOBAR TEK (Enjoy your meal)

 - DOBAR DAN (Good Afternoon)

 Croatian is basically complicated language to master, but the locals love it when visitors to their country make the effort to learn some of these phrases.
 Sometimes these phrases mean more then just a translated word.
 In some cases they express your general mood or a state of mind.
 If you are in emergency or distress, don't worry.
 The locals will be happy to help you out.

 1. Respect the sea and fellow sailors